CasePaper33831/User_Input_fractal_generation/README.md

-a self imposed fractal zoom program
+a self imposed fractal zoom project using matplotlib